thejpster/website/content/cv.md

 ### University of Warwick, Department of Computer Science

 > **Software Developer**
-> <br>*Jul 2003 - Sep 2003*
+> <br>*Summer 2003*

-I worked on the BOSS On-line Submission System, an open-source coursework submission server and client UI written in Java.
+I worked on the BOSS On-line Submission System, an open-source coursework submission server and client UI written in Java and using PostgreSQL.

+### HouseWeb.co.uk

+> **Web Developer**
+> <br>*Summer 2001 and Summar 2002*

+Developer for an early on-line property sales portal.
+Web development in Perl, PHP, HTML and JavaScript.

 ## **Local Government and Community Groups**